amandamartin-dev/women-led-open-source/README.md

 [Women Who Code](https://github.com/WomenWhoCode)

 [Women in Technology](https://github.com/womenintechnology) - We bring together women whose goal is to support each other in developing professional competencies, preparing for leadership roles, building a network of contacts, and increasing visibility in IT.
 [Women in Technology website](https://www.womenintechnology.pl/)

-[Django Girls] (https://github.com/DjangoGirls)- Django Girls is a non-profit organization that empowers and helps women to organize free, one-day programming workshops by providing tools, resources, and support.
-They have a number of open source projects on their GitHub page.

 ## Content